devendranaga/linux-systems-programming-with-c/time.md

 The resolution is in seconds from the RTC hardware.

+The linux kernel then keeps the read time from the RTC into the software and keeps it ticking till it gets a reboot or shutdown signal or the power down interrupt.

 The kernel's time management system provides a clock resolution of nano seconds.

 Kernel maintains a software timer called jiffies that is measured in ticks.
 The jiffies are the number of ticks that have occurred since the system booted.